Volodymyr Vynnychenko: Early life

 In 1900 Vynnychenko joined the Revolutionary Ukrainian Party (RUP) and enrolled in the law department at Kiev University, but in 1902 or 1903 he was expelled for participation in revolutionary activities.
 As a member of the RUP he provided political agitation and propaganda among the Kievan workers and peasants from Poltava and was jailed for several months in Lukyanivska Prison.
 He managed to escape from his incarceration.
 In 1902 Vynnychenko published in "Kievskaya starina" his first novel "Beauty and strength", after which he became known as a writer.
 Afterward, due to a new arrest he was forcibly drafted into a punitive battalion in the Russian Imperial army where he began to agitate soldiers with revolutionary propaganda.
 Tipped off that his arrest was imminent, Vynnychenko illegally fled to eastern Galicia, Austria-Hungary.
 When trying to return to Russian Ukraine with revolutionary literature, Vynnychenko was arrested and jailed for one year with a threat to spend the rest of his life in katorga.
 After his release in 1904, he passed his exams for a law degree in Kiev University.

 In 1906 Vynnychenko was arrested for a third time, again for his political activities, and jailed for a year; before his scheduled trial, however, the wealthy patron of Ukrainian literature and culture, Yevhen Chykalenko, paid his bail, and Vynnychenko fled Ukraine again, effectively becoming an émigré writer abroad from 1907 to 1914, living in Lemberg (Lviv), Vienna, Geneva, Paris, Florence, Berlin.
 In 1911 Vynnychenko married Rosalia Lifshitz, a French Jewish doctor.
 From 1914 to 1917 Vynnychenko lived illegally near Moscow throughout much of World War I and returned to Kiev in 1917 to assume a leading role in Ukrainian politics.

 Head of the first Ukrainian government

-After the February Revolution in Russia in 1917, Vynnychenko served as the head of the General Secretariat, a representative executive body of the Russian Provisional Government in Ukraine.
-He was authorized by the Central Rada of Ukraine (a de facto parliament) to conduct negotiations with the Russian Provisional Government, 1917.
+After the February Revolution in Russia in 1917, Vynnychenko served as the head of the General Secretariat of Ukraine, a local representative executive body of the Russian Provisional Government.
+He was authorized by the Central Rada of Ukraine to conduct negotiations with the Russian Provisional Government.